 James Madison claimed that the “a reliance on the people,” through free and fair elections, is the primary restraints on government abuse.
 Madison continued on with the importance of checks and balances as “auxiliary precautions.”
 Other presidents have eroded checks and balances by initiating undeclared wars or unilateral executive policies giving presidents the first-mover advantage.
 Ranking Trump on this category is fraught with apples to oranges comparisons.

 However, Trump’s lack of respect for the integrity of elections is in a class by itself.
-He turned to foreign powers to help defeat opponents, and threatened to use presidential power to overturn state results in the Electoral College.
+He threatened to use presidential power to overturn state results in the Electoral College.
 If he succeeded, all incumbent presidents/parties would have unfair advantages over parties out of power.
 Close runners-up might include Richard Nixon, who used the powers of office to spy on his opponents, or Lyndon Johnson, who was wiretapping Nixon while he still planned to run for reelection.
 The Pentagon Papers showed that Johnson and Nixon also routinely lied about the Vietnam War.
 But Trump lied about his own election and jeopardized the peaceful transfer of power.

 Many presidents we evaluate as good helped pave the way for Trump’s policies by increasing unilateral executive power and fixating so much public attention on the president relative to other political actors.
 Even Republican presidents who enlarge their office are rated highly, despite Democratic Party bias in presidential rankings.
 In a polity where power was more dispersed among national political figures, presidential rhetoric and policy would have less capacity to accomplish what <insert your favorite president> did but also less capacity to do the harm <insert your least favorite president> did.